cantiusdeepan/Online_Currency_converter_with_API_endpoint_Docker/README.md

   terminal
     `pip install --upgrade pip` and then run
     `pip install -r requirements.txt `
-- To run the project using docker:
+- To run the project, use following command:
 `python app.py`
 - This will make the API available.
 A sample URL: http://localhost:5000/convert?amount=25&reference_date=2020-02-04&src_currency=USD&dest_currency=INR
 - To run the configured test cases,run the following command in the terminal